It’s that time of the year again! Black Friday 2020 is fast approaching and store and business owners like you are gearing up.

 “When consumers are surprised and delighted by new experiences, even long-held beliefs can change, making consumers more willing to repeat the behavior,” says McKinsey and Company.

-When done correctly, loyalty programs not only help businesses retain customers and increase sales, but also create happy customers.
+When done correctly, loyalty programs not only help businesses retain customers and increase sales, but also create happy, loyal customers.

 In other words, these programs increase customer satisfaction and customer delight.